 Crime and Excess Crime Program - The Insurance Authority has a total coverage limit of \$3 million, per loss.
-The District has a \$1,000 deductible and coverage in excess has a \$100,000 deductible.
+The District has a \$1,000 deductible for coverage up to \$100,000 per loss.
+Coverage in excess has a \$100,000 deductible.

-Cyber Liability - The Insurance Authority has a coverage limit of \$5 million aggregate with a \$75,000 to \$100,000 deductible.
+Cyber Liability - The Insurance Authority has a coverage limit of \$3 million maximum per member and a \$5 million policy aggregate with a \$50,000 to \$100,000 deductible based on total insurable values.

-Workers' Compensation Program - The District is a member of the Special District Risk Management Authority (SDRMA) and participates in its Workers' Compensation Program for special districts and other public agencies.
+Workers' Compensation Program (WC) - The District is a member of the Special District Risk Management Authority (SDRMA) and participates in its Workers' Compensation Program for special districts and other public agencies.
 The SDRMA provides responsive claims management, cost containment, combined with tailored safety and loss prevention and an unequaled full-service workers' compensation program.
-All claims are handled by a third-party administrator, Sedgwick.
+All claims are handled by SDRMA claims staff.
 Comprehensive Coverage includes Statutory Workers' Compensation Limits, \$5 million Employer's Liability, Zero Member Deductible, and SDRMA maintains a Self-Insured Retention that is periodically adjusted based on market conditions.